rachel-o-donnell/the-witchs-cauldron/README.md

 I used DrawSQL to map out my database
 ![Draw SQL](/assets/images/readme-images/draw-sql.png)

-### Design changes ???
+### Design changes

-colors - much preferred goin with cleaner simpler colors - white - no greys.
-The black writing was better visually than the dark grey and better visibility
+colors - much preferred going with cleaner simpler colors - white - no greys.
+The black writing was better visually than the dark grey and better visibility.

+initially I wanted to override the bootstrap blue color and the alert messages but I think they went really well when I simplified the color sheme.

 ## Features